CSWEP: Mentoring Breakfasts

 In 2015, in response to the interest expressed by many more senior economists, CSWEP began organizing a peer mentoring breakfast for mid-career economists.
 This mentoring experience is intended for female economists who are tenured academics at either associate or full rank or non-academics who are 10+ years post-PhD.
 Breakfast tables are organized around common interests with each table moderated by two senior facilitators.
 The event opens with brief talks from two senior mentors.
 Then each table comes together to network and have its own Q&A session.
 The event concludes with participants engaging in a full group Q&A session.
 Click here for a sample Agenda.
 Breakfast is provided.

-The 5th Annual Peer Mentoring Breakfast for Mid-Career Economists will be held at the 2019 AEA Meetings in Atlanta.
+The 7th Annual Peer Mentoring Breakfast for Mid-Career Economists will be held at the 2021 Virtual AEA Meetings.
+Registration is now open.
 You can register through Eventbrite.com or click the link above.

 Senior women interested in serving as a mentor are asked to express their willingness to serve by sending an email to firstname.lastname@example.org and include 7th Annual Peer Mentoring Breakfast for Mid-Career Economists in the subject line.

 Page last revised 11/04/2020